 - Training when working remote

 The first and foremost aspect that every manager wants to ask about remote work communication best practices is management.
 Management used to be task allocation, monitoring and administration, etc. With a co-located team, managers can easily track cues to indicate the communication issues and fix them.
 In contrast, a remote team works off the screen, prompting challenges for the managers.

 From a place of having physical and emotional contact, managers now have little to no direct interaction with their employees.
 From a place of easy-to-manage work platforms such as Skype or Excel spreadsheets, managers are required to implement some of the tools and approaches to achieve remote work communication best practices.

 With remote communication, managers want to increase their involvement in how the task is done by the team members.
 With the fear of the employees abandoning their posts and losing focus on the job, some managers implement extreme measures of hourly reports and micro-managing.

 These tools have proven their productivity in managing tasks within projects as it can split the work into smaller tasks.
 For every task, staff can add details, deadlines, to-do lists, etc.

 Some of these also support calendar sharing and file sharing, creating a very convenient and straightforward work environment.

 Another great thing about these managing tools is to push notifications.
 When the task dues, when the sub-tasks should be completed to keep up with the overall plan, etc. are all integrated upon customization.

 No more micro-managing

-For any projects, especially IT ones, schedule, progress, requirement, KPIs must be clarified.
+For any projects, especially IT ones, the schedule, progress, requirement, and KPIs must be clarified.